 Festivals are hearts of every culture and a great way of understanding and studying any society.
 If you like to travel and to get to know other cultures, festivals are your best chance.

-Even the cheap travel agents, organize their holidays around the festivals.
+Even the experienced travel agents, organize their holidays around the festivals.
 Choose your package and enjoy the best days of your life.